Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training

-\item \textbf{State-of-the-Art Performance and Efficiency:} Through extensive experiments, we demonstrate that TD-GFN establishes a new state of the art for offline GFlowNet training.
-It significantly outperforms a wide range of baselines by robustly achieving a better fit to the target distribution, faster convergence, and higher sample quality. \end{itemize}
+\item \textbf{State-of-the-Art Performance and Efficiency:} Through extensive experiments, we demonstrate that TD-GFN establishes a new state-of-the-art for offline GFlowNet training.
+Our method significantly outperforms diverse baselines by achieving a superior fit to the target distribution, faster convergence, and higher sample quality across multiple benchmarks. \end{itemize}